aliyun/terraform-provider-alicloud/website/docs/d/alikafka_sasl_acls.html.markdown

 The following attributes are exported in addition to the arguments listed above:

-* `sasl_acls` - A list of sasl acls.
+* `acls` - A list of sasl acls.
 Each element contains the following attributes:
   * `username` - The username of the sasl acl.
   * `acl_resource_type` - The resource type of the sasl acl.
   * `acl_resource_name` - The resource name of the sasl acl.